Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Optimal Nurse Pool Design

-where constraints \eqref{onpd-note-1} designate that each unit is assigned to one and only one pool (we create a dummy pool $I+1$ that collects all units that are not covered by any existing pools), constraints \eqref{onpd-note-2} ensure that no units can be assigned to a pool if it is not opened, and constraints \eqref{onpd-note-3} designate that $p_{jk}=1$ if there is a pool $i$ such that $a_{ij} = a_{ik} = 1$.
-If no such a pool $i$ exists, then constraints \eqref{onpd-note-2} reduce to $p_{jk} \geq 0$ and $p_{jk}$ equals zero at optimality due to the objective function \eqref{onpd-obj}.
-Based on Proposition \ref{prop:exact-disjoint}, the optimal nurse pool design (OPD) model is formulated as
+where constraints \eqref{onpd-note-1} designate that each unit is assigned to exactly one pool (we create a dummy pool $I+1$ that collects all units that are not covered by any existing pools), constraints \eqref{onpd-note-2} ensure that no units can be assigned to a pool if it is not opened, and constraints \eqref{onpd-note-3} designate that $p_{jk}=1$ if there is a pool $i$ such that $a_{ij} = a_{ik} = 1$.
+If no such a pool $i$ exists, then constraints \eqref{onpd-note-2} {and \eqref{onpd-note-3}} reduce to $p_{jk} \geq 0$ and $p_{jk}$ equals zero at optimality due to the objective function \eqref{onpd-obj}.
+Based on Proposition \ref{prop:exact-disjoint}, the optimal nurse pool design (OPD) model is formulated as {

-where constraint \eqref{onpd-con-target} ensures that the DR staffing cost does not exceed a given target $T$.
-If $y^{\tinyl}_i = 0$ for all $i \in [I]$, i.e., if there is no minimum staffing requirement for pool nurses, then we shall pick $T$ from the interval $[Z^{\star}_{[1]}, Z^{\star}_{[0]}]$, where $Z^{\star}_{[1]}$ represents the DR staffing cost with maximum flexibility and $Z^{\star}_{[0]}$ represents that with minimum flexibility.
-By gradually decreasing this target from $Z^{\star}_{[0]}$ to $Z^{\star}_{[1]}$, the amount of cross-training grows and accordingly we obtain a cost-training frontier that can clearly illustrate the trade-off between these two performance measures (see Section \ref{sec:results_poolstructure} for the numerical demonstration).
+} where constraint \eqref{onpd-con-target} ensures that the { worst-case expected total staffing cost} does not exceed a given target $T$.
+If $y^{\tinyl}_i = 0$ for all $i \in [I]$, i.e., if there is no minimum staffing requirement for pool nurses, then we shall pick $T$ from the interval {$[Z^{\star}_{1}, Z^{\star}_{0}]$}, where {$Z^{\star}_{1}$} represents the { worst-case expected total staffing cost} with maximum flexibility and {$Z^{\star}_{0}$} represents that with minimum flexibility.
+By gradually decreasing this target from {$Z^{\star}_{0}$ to $Z^{\star}_{1}$}, the amount of cross-training grows and accordingly we obtain a cost-training frontier that can clearly illustrate the trade-off between these two performance measures (see Section \ref{sec:results_poolstructure} for the numerical demonstration).

-To effectively solve the (OPD) model, we recast it as a MILP in the following proposition. \begin{proposition} Under Assumption \ref{assump:technical}, the (OPD) model \eqref{onpd} yields the same optimal objective value and the same set of optimal solutions as the following MILP:
+{ Formulation \eqref{onpd} poses computational challenges due to the bilinear terms in constraints \eqref{onpd-con-target}--\eqref{onpd-con-3}.
+To solve \eqref{onpd} more effectively, we recast it as a MILP in the following proposition. \begin{proposition} Under Assumption \ref{assump:technical}, the (OPD) model \eqref{onpd} yields the same optimal objective value and the same set of optimal solutions as the following MILP:

-where $K$ represents a sufficiently large positive constant. \end{proposition} In addition, the above formulation involves symmetric binary solutions.
+where $K$ represents a sufficiently large positive constant. \end{proposition} \proof See Appendix \ref{apx-prop:opd}. } In addition, the above formulation involves symmetric binary solutions.
 In Appendix \ref{apx-symmetry-breaking}, we derive symmetry breaking inequalities to enhance its computational efficacy.